-The Contractor Staging Area and Stockpile Area are depicted in the initial phasing drawings in Appendix A. Upon project completion, the Contractor shall restore storage and staging areas to pre-project conditions.
+The Contractor Staging Area and Stockpile Area are depicted in the phasing exhibits in Appendix A. Upon project completion, the Contractor shall restore storage and staging areas to pre-project conditions.

 Stockpiles shall not exceed a height of 3 feet above adjacent grade.